jstromsoe/reach-docs/docs/Reach/hardware-integration/hardware-integration.md

 ##### Connecting UART radio

-<font color="red">DO NOT CONNECT RADIO TO REACH WITH DIRECT DF13 CABLE, IT CAN CAUSE DAMAGE TO THE DEVICES</font>
+Logic level on UART in Reach is 3.3V but pins are 5V tolerant, so you can use both 3.3V and 5V logic level radios.

-Logic level on UART in Reach is 3.3V.
-Please only use radios  with 3.3V logic level.
+UART radio is accessible on Reach as a serial device with the name **ttyMFD2**

 To connect UART radio to Reach use upper DF13 port (the one near the USB).

 | Reach pins | Radio pins |